ORP Gryf (1957)

 ORP Gryf was a school and hospital ship of the Polish Navy, a second vessel to bear that name.
 She was built in German-occupied Denmark as a cargo ship in 1944, shortly before the end of World War II and initially named Irene Oldendorff.
 Soon after the capitulation of Germany, she was taken by the United Kingdom, passed to the Ministry of War Transport (MoWT) and renamed Empire Contees, but in 1946 it was given to the Soviet Union as part of that country's war reparations from Germany.
-Renamed Omsk (Омск), she served in the Soviet merchant fleet until 1947 when she was sold to Poland.
+Renamed Omsk (Омск), she served in the Soviet merchant fleet until 1947 when she was handed over to Poland.